 How do you measure your call center KPIs?
-What are the call center metrics you constantly monitor?
+What are the call center metrics that you monitor?
 Are there call center metrics industry standards you should follow?
 Every chosen metric depends on the goal(s) of a business.

 What you may consider as crucial contact center metrics for your operation could be completely different to other businesses.

 Every business has call center metrics for which it benchmarks success.
 However, if you wish to achieve a thriving contact center, happy customers, with an inflow of revenue, the following call center performance metrics should be on your watch list.